asntech/bios259-w24/05-workflows/nextflow-nfcore/README.md

 ### Run the Sarek pipeline using a test dataset

 We will run the pipeline as a singularity on test data and call somatic mutations using Strelka2.
-This is a small test data which uses only part of one chromosome.
-You need to find what chromosome is that at the end.
+This is a small test data that uses only part of one chromosome.
+You need to find what chromosome is at the end.

 ```
 nextflow run nf-core/sarek -profile test,singularity --outdir results -r 3.3.0 --tools strelka
 ```

-### View the resuts
+### View the results

 ```
 cd results